Ramar-Periyaraju/Ramar-Periyaraju.github.io/_posts/2024-06-26-SupervisedLearning.md

 ## Gradient Descent

 Gradient descent is an optimization algorithm used to minimize the cost function by iteratively adjusting the model parameters.
-The algorithm updates the parameters in the direction of the negative gradient of the cost function[4].
+The algorithm updates the parameters in the direction of the negative gradient of the cost function.

 ### Steps in Gradient Descent